tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 * `https://librarysimplified.org/rel/policy/reservations`: This feature is enabled by default.
 If it is disabled, a client should not show any indication that it's possible for a user to place a reservation for a title.
 A title is either available right now or it's not.

-# Audience segmentation
+# Service type and service area

-Different OPDS servers serve different types of audiences.
-These extensions allow clients to group OPDS servers together by what they tend to offer.
+Different OPDS servers serve people in different ways.
+These extensions allow OPDS servers to explain on a high level how they operate and which populations they serve.

-## `audience`
+## `service_type`

-The `audience` explains how a user is generally expected to interact with an OPDS server.
-The following three values are defined for `audience`:
+The `service_type` explains on a high level how people should expect to get books or other content out of an OPDS server.
+The following three values are defined for `service_type`:

-* `library`: A server that primarily gives out free limited-time loans of books.
+* `library`: A server that primarily gives out free limited-time loans of content.
-* `repository`: A server that primarily gives out free copies of books with no time limitation.
+* `repository`: A server that primarily gives out free copies of content with no time limitation.
-* `bookstore`: A server that sells books for money.
+* `store`: A server that primarily sells content for money.

 ## `service_area`